Abhimaan (1973 film): Release

 The film was screened as inaugural film at 28th Kolkata International Film Festival on 15 December 2022, almost 50 years after its first screening.

 Soundtrack

-All of the music of the movie was composed by S. D. Burman, winning him the Filmfare Award for Best Music Director.
+All the songs were composed by S. D. Burman, winning him the Filmfare Award for Best Music Director.
 The lyrics were penned by Majrooh Sultanpuri.

 The songs "Tere Mere Milan Ki Yeh Raina" and "Meet Na Mila Re Man Ka" were listed at the 16th and 23rd spots, respectively, on Binaca Geetmala's Annual List for 1973.

 Awards and nominations

 Influence

 The film was also a turning point for Bindu, who, for the first time, played a sympathetic character.
 Previously, she was known for playing vamps/cabaret dancers, such as in Amitabh's star-making hit Zanjeer (1973).
-This film was very popular in Sri Lanka more than in India and was screened continuously for 590 days in the same cinema, Empire, Colombo.